Differences between adjustable and fixed rate loans

-You might choose a fixed-rate loan to lock in a low rate.
-People choose these types of loans because interest rates are low and they want to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a good rate.
-Call Metro Mortgage at 866-300-1550 to learn more.
+You might choose a fixed-rate loan in order to lock in a low rate.
+People select these types of loans because interest rates are low and they wish to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
+Call Metro Mortgage at 866-300-1550 for details.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
-Generally, interest rates for ARMs are determined by an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, come in many varieties.
+Generally, the interest for ARMs are determined by a federal index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-The majority of Adjustable Rate Mortgages are capped, which means they won't go up over a specific amount in a given period.
-Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
-Sometimes an ARM has a "payment cap" which ensures your payment won't increase beyond a fixed amount over the course of a given year.
-Additionally, the great majority of ARM programs feature a "lifetime cap" — this cap means that your rate can never go over the cap percentage.
+The majority of ARMs are capped, so they won't go up above a certain amount in a given period of time.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than a couple percent per year, even though the index the rate is based on increases by more than two percent.
+Sometimes an ARM has a "payment cap" that guarantees your payment can't increase beyond a certain amount in a given year.
+Additionally, almost all ARM programs have a "lifetime cap" — your rate can't go over the cap amount.

-ARMs most often feature the lowest rates toward the beginning of the loan.
-They provide that rate from a month to ten years.
+ARMs most often feature their lowest rates toward the beginning of the loan.
+They provide that rate for an initial period that varies greatly.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is fixed for three or five years.
+For these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of ARMs most benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+Loans like this are often best for people who expect to move in three or five years.
+These types of adjustable rate programs most benefit borrowers who plan to sell their house or refinance before the loan adjusts.

-Most people who choose ARMs choose them when they want to get lower introductory rates and do not plan to stay in the house longer than the initial low-rate period.
-ARMs can be risky if property values decrease and borrowers are unable to sell or refinance their loan.
+Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan on staying in the house for any longer than this initial low-rate period.
+ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they cannot sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at 866-300-1550.
 We answer questions about different types of loans every day.